2025-26 Immersion Program

 Meet the Instructor:

-Sophie Mazowita is a certified Track & Sign Specialist and wildlife guide based in Fletcher, Vermont.
+Sophie Mazowita is a certified Track & Sign Specialist and wildlife guide based in Jeffersonville, Vermont.
 She started her wildlife tracking journey while working as a park ranger in Algonquin Park, Ontario, then moved to Vermont to complete a Master's degree in the UVM Field Naturalist Program.
 Since graduation, she has studied tracking intensively with experts in New England, the Pacific Northwest, and South Africa.
 She initiated the Burlington VT Mammal Tracking Project in 2015 and has taught tracking workshops for dozens of groups including Green Mountain Audubon, North Branch Nature Center, the Vermont Master Naturalist Program, Champlain College, and UVM.
 Currently she offers tracking education and consulting services through Tracking Connection, and she also guides week-long wildlife trips to Yellowstone and to Canada's polar bear country with Natural Habitat Adventures/WWF.
 At home in Vermont, her work focuses on identifying wildlife corridors and monitoring forest connectivity at a town and regional scale, and she manages the community science program for Cold Hollow to Canada.